-In December 2007, the U.S. Congress passed the Energy Independence and Security Act that created a second Renewable Fuels Standard ("RFS2").
+In December 2007, the Energy Independence and Security Act was enacted into federal law, which created a second Renewable Fuels Standard ("RFS2").
 This standard requires the total volume of renewable transportation fuels (including ethanol and advanced biofuels) sold or introduced in the U.S. to reach 15.2 billion gallons in 2012 and to increase to 36 billion gallons by 2022.
 The requirements could reduce future demand growth for petroleum products that we manufacture.
 In the near term, the RFS2 presents ethanol production and logistics challenges for the ethanol, alternative fuel and refining and marketing industries.
 We are currently meeting the RFS2 requirements through a combination of blending renewable fuels and purchases of Renewable Identification Numbers in the open market.
 Additional expenditures could be required to logistically accommodate the increased use of renewable transportation fuels.
 We cannot currently predict its impact on our financial position, results of operations and liquidity.

 In California, Assembly Bill 32 ("AB 32") created a statewide cap on greenhouse gas emissions and requires that the state return to 1990 emissions levels by 2020.
 AB 32 focuses on using market mechanisms, such as a cap-and-trade program and a low carbon fuel standard ("LCFS") to achieve emissions reduction targets.
-Although a court ruled the LCFS unconstitutional in January 2012, the California Air Resources Board has appealed the decision.
+Although a court ruled the LCFS unconstitutional in January 2012, the California Air Resources Board ("CARB") has appealed the decision.
 On April 23, 2012 the U.S. 9th Circuit Court of Appeals stayed the lower court's preliminary injunction of CARB's enforcement of the standard pending the appeal.
-The LCFS became effective in January 2010 and would have required a 10% reduction in the carbon intensity of gasoline and diesel fuel by 2020.
-Final regulations for all other aspects of AB 32, including cap-and-trade requirements, are being developed by the California Air Resources Board.
-These regulations should take effect in 2012 and are to be fully implemented by 2020.
+The LCFS became effective in January 2010 and requires a 10% reduction in the carbon intensity of gasoline and diesel fuel by 2020.
+In 2011, CARB approved cap-and-trade requirements and all of AB 32 related regulations are to be fully implemented by 2020.
 We cannot predict the ultimate outcome of the court's ruling on the LCFS and the implementation and implications of AB 32 will take many years to realize.
 Consequently, we cannot currently predict its impact on our financial position, results of operations and liquidity.